Here Are 11 Common Challenges Of Nigerian Parenting

-Biggest parenting challenges for Nigerian families?
-Families all over Nigeria face pretty much the same issues, and sadly, most of these problems are economic.
+Biggest Nigerian parenting challenges for that many families face?
+Families all over Nigeria face pretty much the same issues; and sadly, most of these problems are economic.
 The Nigerian parent has to deal with social problems, cultural issues, and domestic challenges.
-Parenting is already tasking enough on its own, and these external stressors make it even harder for parents all over Nigeria.
+Parenting is tasking enough on its own, and these external stressors make it even harder for parents in Nigeria.

 Most working parents cannot afford to pay a minder to care for the kids while they’re at work.
 There are daycare centres to take the kids, of course, but there’s still the problem of doing ‘daycare runs’ before and after work.
 Live-in childcare and daycares are not cheap, so many parents are forced to juggle work and family life, and it is not an easy balance to strike.

 3. Poor work/life balance is a major Nigerian parenting challenge

 Imagine having to leave the house at 5.am every day and returning home no earlier than 10 p.m.
 You can stop imagining now because that’s the reality for many Nigerian parents.
 Some jobs even take the parents away for days, weeks, or months on end.
 These parents have very little time to interact with their kids.
 They work hard, pay the bills, but in the end, they face the difficult option of having to forfeit the vital child-parent bond.
 In situations like this, the children risk growing up in a home where the parents are basically strangers.